davehorner/startt/README.md

   Briefly set the window as topmost, then restore it.
 - `-sd MILLISECONDS` or `--shake-duration MILLISECONDS`
   Set the shake animation duration in milliseconds (default: 2000ms).
+- `-dbg` or `--debug-chrome`
+  Rewrite any URL arguments to use the `debugchrome://` prefix for [debugchrome-cdp-rs](https://crates.io/crates/debugchrome-cdp-rs) support.

 **Examples:**